dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 project requirements in high-level terms, without knowing the names of specific Open Dylan API libraries.

-The wizard will make our project’s library definition use the right libraries and modules to do what we ask on these pages, and will include suitable template code in the project sources.
+The wizard will make our project's library definition use the right libraries and modules to do what we ask on these pages, and will include suitable template code in the project sources.
 Thus the Simple option is a useful way to create projects until you are more familiar with the